The Secret Pirate Tower Hidden in Laguna Beach ☠️

 I was able to snap some nice pictures of my seagull friend (above).

 That’s it, get out there and enjoy!
 You can see more pictures from my travel adventures on Instagram @mark.logan56.
-If you've been to the Pirate Tower, let us know how you liked it in the comments.
+If you've been to the Pirate Tower in Laguna Beach, let us know how you liked it in the comments.
 Don't forget to subscribe for more interesting travel ideas and inspirations!